 The rise of SOA and gen 2 monitoring

 The 2000s saw the rise of service-oriented architectures (SOA), which brought the promise of increased flexibility and agility.
 Along with those benefits however, came increased application complexity, which required a new generation of monitoring.

 This new generation was led by the original “Dynatrace product” (back when we had a small ‘d’ and big ‘T’), also known as AppMon, along with a couple offshoots of CA Wily, namely AppDynamics and New Relic.
 The “Dynatrace product” introduced the concept of PurePath – dynamic tracing of a single transaction – to deal with this new complexity.
 AppDynamics and New Relic addressed other shortcomings of Wily, improving on ease of implementation and ease of use.

 These gen 2 APM solutions served customer needs well for several years, but of course change was inevitable.
 Now, cloud is the new enterprise compute platform and microservices are the building blocks for new hyper-scale applications, bringing along a whole new set of technologies, processes and concepts like multi-cloud, serverless computing, container orchestration, DevOps, IoT and edge computing.

 Business and IT now have a new set of technologies to disrupt their industries, drive competitive advantage, and digitally transform their organizations.
 This increases application complexity even more by breaking monolithic apps into small, frequently changing components.
 Importantly, the underlying infrastructure has also changed dramatically, from mostly static to highly dynamic.

-The old approach to monitoring, the Gen 2 approach, no longer works in this new enterprise cloud world.
+The old approach to monitoring, the Gen 2 approach, no longer works in this new cloud world.